Plaster of Paris and Joint Compound are two common materials used by homeowners for patching up holes and cracks in walls.

 Once it dries, the joint compound can also be used to sand, paint, or texture the surface.

-So, what’s the difference between Plaster of Paris and joint compound?
+So, what’s the difference between Plaster of Paris and a joint compound?
 Let’s take a look…

 Plaster of Paris and Joint Compound Differences